Struggling to write your first CV?

 What I’ve experienced recently is a series of conversations with first-time job seekers, some of whom have never written a CV.

 Some of these are graduates and some who are college leavers.
 Who for some reason or another, appear to have no real idea on how to write a CV.

 Some of their first attempts have astounded me!

 On recent CV writer went so far as to only list the work experience and GCSE achievements which the job advert requested.
 What I didn’t discover until speaking with him was that in addition to those 5 GCSE’s he had a BTEC, AS levels and further A-C grade GCSE’s which he hadn’t put onto the CV as the advert hadn’t specifically asked for them!

 It also astounded me that as well as the 6 months office work experience (which was the only work experience listed on the CV) he had been working weekends since he was 15, as well as through all school holidays from pot wash, to warehouse stack, to being a local shop assistant.

-Needless to say his original and final CV’s were like chalk and cheese.
+Needless to say, after getting in touch with us, his original and final CV were like chalk and cheese.

 It is probably the blend of all of these which will make a good read.
 What are you best at?
 What can you bring with you in terms of experience and skills?
 What are you passionate about?
 What education, experience & strengths do you have?

-2-SKILLS & TOOLS: These are bullet pointed.
+These are bullet-pointed.
 This section is about what have you already been taught to do and what tools you already use.
 If you’ve worked in retail or hospitality, it might be:

 - Cashing up